 Now, imagine that we write a simple computer program to generate each of these possible conversations, and that we submit the resulting (staggering) pile of transcripts to a vast committee and give them a huge amount of time to sort them into two piles: pile A of all of the conversations in which the system side of the conversation seemed non-human, and pile B, the (much smaller) pile in which the system side of the conversation seemed to conduct a conversation that would pass for rational human conversation to an average person.

-Note that pile B contains the rational-seeming responses on the system side of the conversation, even if the human side is gibberish - pile B is selected only on the basis of the reasonableness of the system side of the conversation.
-This means that pile B contains the conversations in which the system side seems human, no matter what the human conducting the test types.
-In fact, it contains rational-seeming responses to all possible conversations from the human side (there are 100 to the power of 50 (characters per second) X 60 (seconds per minute) X 30 (minutes in the test), or 10090,000 of them).
-Moreover, it contains, for each of the 10090,000 possible human sides of the conversation, all possible rational-seeming system sides of the conversation.
-After all, given any particular human side of the conversation, how many ways are there of filling in the gaps so that the system seemed to respond as another human would?
+Note that pile B contains the rational-seeming responses on the system side of the conversation, even if the judge's side is gibberish - pile B is selected only on the basis of the reasonableness of the system side of the conversation.
+In fact, it contains rational-seeming responses to all possible conversations from the judge's side (there are 100 to the power of 50 (characters per second) X 60 (seconds per minute) X 30 (minutes in the test), or 10090,000 of them).
+Moreover, it contains, for each of the 10090,000 possible judge's sides of the conversation, all possible rational-seeming system sides of the conversation.
+After all, given any particular judge's side of the conversation, how many ways are there of filling in the gaps so that the system seemed to respond as another human would?
 A lot.

 The committee would then throw the pile A out.
 They would take pile B, the one with all the coherent, human-seeming conversations on the system side, and load this pile into a computer, along with a very, very simple program.
 The program would only choose randomly, each 50th of a second, from among the conversations in its memory that are consistent with everything that has already been typed by both sides of the conversation.
 Once it has chosen a conversation that meets this criterion, it simply types out the character that the conversation says the system should type out at that particular 50th of a second (or no character at all, if that's what the chosen conversation specifies).